 1. Restricted Airflow

 Blocked airflow can prevent the heat pump from operating efficiently, causing the coils to freeze.
-This can result from:
+This often results from:

 Solution: Regularly clean or replace air filters, clear debris around the outdoor unit, and ensure vents remain open for proper airflow.